mlc76520/AAV/README.md

 3. Audio Processing

-Uses CAVA (Console-based Audio Visualizer for ALSA) to process audio Captures audio from ALSA and converts to frequency data Different CAVA configurations for different visualization types
+Uses internal FFT to process audio
+Captures audio from ALSA and converts to frequency data Different configurations for different visualization types

 4. Music Players